Can Steelers pull off three-player, $100 million summer?

-PITTSBURGH -- Fired up the Steelers mailbag this week, prompting this question from @letanglambert58:
+Fired up the Steelers mailbag this week, prompting this question from @letanglambert58:

 Who will actually get contract extension this summer?